Hydrotherapy: Vincenz Priessnitz (1799–1851)

 Vincenz Priessnitz was the son of a peasant farmer who, as a young child, observed a wounded deer bathing a wound in a pond near his home.
-Over the course of several days, he would see this deer return and eventually the wound was healed.
-Later as a teenager, Priessnitz was attending to a horse cart, when the cart ran him over, breaking three of his ribs.
+Over several days, he would see this deer return, and eventually the wound was healed.
+Later, as a teenager, Priessnitz was attending to a horse cart, when the cart ran him over, breaking three of his ribs.
 A physician told him that they would never heal.
-Priessnitz decided to try his own hand at healing himself, and wrapped his wounds with damp bandages.
-By daily changing his bandages and drinking large quantities of water, after about a year, his broken ribs had been cured.
-Priessnitz quickly gained fame in his hometown and became the consulted physician.
+Priessnitz decided to try his hand at healing himself and wrapped his wounds with damp bandages.
+By daily changing his bandages and drinking large quantities of water, after about a year, his broken ribs had healed.
+Priessnitz quickly gained fame in his hometown and became the consulting physician.

 Later in life, Priessnitz became the head of a hydropathy clinic in Gräfenberg in 1826.
-He was extremely successful and by 1840, he had 1600 patients in his clinic including many fellow physicians, as well as important political figures such as nobles and prominent military officials.
+He was extremely successful and by 1840, he had 1600 patients in his clinic, including many fellow physicians, and important political figures such as nobles and prominent military officials.
 Treatment length at Priessnitz's clinic varied.
-Much of his theory was about inducing the above-mentioned crisis, which could happen quickly, or could occur after three to four years.
-In accordance with the simplistic nature of hydropathy, a large part of the treatment was based on living a simple lifestyle.
-These lifestyle adjustments included dietary changes such as eating only very coarse food, such as jerky and bread, and of course drinking large quantities of water.
+Much of his theory was about inducing the aforementioned crisis, which could happen quickly or could occur after three to four years.
+Under the simplistic nature of hydropathy, a large part of the treatment was based on living a simple lifestyle.
+These lifestyle adjustments included dietary changes such as eating only very coarse food, such as jerky and bread, and of course, drinking large quantities of water.
 Priessnitz's treatments also included a great deal of less strenuous exercise, mostly including walking.
 Ultimately, Priessnitz's clinic was extremely successful, and he gained fame across the western world.
 His practice even influenced the hydropathy that took root overseas in America.